SEARCH

 Spare yourself the wasted time and energy and just stick to good gardening basics.

 Yes.
+It’s not the most efficient way but it can work.
 You can grow tomatoes from slices or just by leaving a whole tomato out to rot in the garden if the seeds are viable and conditions are right.
-That’s how it happens in nature although our methods are more efficient.
+That’s how it happens in nature although controlled methods are more efficient.

 Keep in mind that the seed type will determine what grows: heirlooms and other open-pollinated seeds will grow plants like their parents (unless cross-pollinated).
 Hybrid seeds may not produce anything like their parents (but I still grow them for the surprise factor).
 This explains the basic differences between these types of seeds.